mkumar73/beckernick.github.io/_posts/2016-08-30-music_recommender.markdown

     9300

-So there are 2900 artists above with more than 200,000 listens.
-This is by design, since we just took roughly 1% of about 300,000 artists
+So there are about 9000 artists with more than 40,000 listens.
+This is by design, since we just took roughly 3% of about 300,000 artists

 ## Filtering to US Users Only